sysadgit/UberEats-Clone/README.md

 <b>Support</b>

 When it comes to developing an app like UberEats, Trioangle is your ideal partner.
 We provide 24x7 support to ensure your success.
-Feel free to <a href = "sales@trioangle.com">contact us</a> at any time, and we will get back to you soon.
+Feel free to <a href = "mailto: sales@trioangle.com">contact us</a> at any time, and we will get back to you soon.

 <b>Features</b>